 The same effect can also be achieved through harmonic rhythm, the rate at which chords change.
 Holding a chord progression for an extended period allows the ear to adjust to the particular sound and harmony, and refocuses it on this centre.
 This effect can be heard in Radiohead’s “Creep”, a song that features a verse that is a perfect example of surrealism and calm.

 One of the most effective methods of creating tranquillity in music is the use of repetition.
 Often used in minimalist and ambient music, repetition can create a trance-like effect where the listener becomes less attuned to the specific notes being played and focuses instead on the subtle differences introduced over time.
 Steve Reich brilliantly showcases this in “Piano Phase”.

 Tip 4: Ambient noise

 Achieving tranquillity can also be done through a technique known as mindfulness, where the subject becomes situationally aware of their surroundings and embraces their present circumstance.
 This technique can be emulated through the use of ambient or environmental noise.
-Nature sounds accompanied by repetitious and harmonious chords evoke a sense of serenity in the listener and allow them to look inward, creating the effect of mindfulness.
+For example, sounds of nature accompanied by repetitious and harmonious chords evoke a sense of serenity in the listener and allow them to look inward, creating that sense of mindfulness.

-Recently there’s been an explosion of youtube channels that stream relaxing music on loops with animation playing in the background featuring urban ambient noise.
-One of the most popular is ChilledCow, a channel that often includes city sounds, pages turning, and clocks ticking.
+Recently, there’s been an explosion of YouTube channels that stream relaxing music played on a loop with background animation and the use of urban ambient noise.
+One of the most popular is Lofi Girl, a channel that often includes sounds of the city, pages turning, and clocks ticking to create the soundscapes.

-Music can’t instantly make someone feel tranquil, but a well-crafted composition can create an environment in which listeners may be more inclined to leave behind their distracted selves and find their peace of mind.
+Music won’t always impart that immediate sense of calm in your listener, but a well-crafted composition can create the proper environment in which listeners may be more inclined to leave behind their distracted selves for a while and find their peace of mind.